 - The meals were basic but decent, and we never went hungry.
 There was even wine provided with dinner one night.

-- The rustic accommodation was basic but adequate and as expected.
+- The rustic accommodation was very basic.
+But it was adequate and as we expected.
 The Salt Hotel was a fun novelty.

 - At 700 BOB (~$100 USD) for the entire 3-day tour, it was fantastic value!

 Yet there was definitely room for improvement.
 The biggest way our tour could have been better was our driver.
 He was just that: a “driver,” and not much of a true “guide.”
 He was your classic C-student.
 He did just enough to pass (drove safe, was timely) but never went above & beyond like some of the other great guides we had been spoiled with during other tours throughout South America.
 (Our guides during our recent Death Road tour and the Machu Picchu Jungle Trek were excellent!)

 The driver only spoke Spanish, which we knew in advance, and that was fine (particularly for the price paid).
 But he didn’t speak much at all.
 Typically when we would arrive somewhere, he would tell us the name of the place and how much time we would spend there.
 And that was it.
 We didn’t learn anything.
 And some places, we would just wander around on our own, not really knowing where to go.